1Deterministic/1D-Sync/README.md

 ## English
 **[1D-Sync](https://github.com/1Deterministic/1D-Sync)** is an automated unidirectional "synchronization" tool.
 With it, it's possible to do file copy operations between folders in specified time intervals, supporting various configurations and some file filters.
 It was developed as a continuation of
-**[Fantastic-Five-Star-Music-Copier](https://github.com/1Deterministic/Fantastic-Five-Star-Music-Copier)** but it has some extra features (see [utilization](#Utilization)).
+**[Fantastic-Five-Star-Music-Copier](https://github.com/1Deterministic/Fantastic-Five-Star-Music-Copier)** but it has some extra features (see [utilization](#utilization)).

 ## My use case
 I have a domestic file server, a desktop machine and two smartphones wich I sync data.
 With **[1D-Sync](https://github.com/1Deterministic/1D-Sync)** I made the server copy certain files between these folders automatically.
 For instance, the 5 star rating musics are always copied to a phone that I use as a media device and for a phone I use as a daily driver.
 However, as the second one has very little storage space, I set **[1D-Sync](https://github.com/1Deterministic/1D-Sync)** to copy random files until certain size (1.5GB) and change them from time to time, in a way that I don't feel the short storage space so much.
 I also set it to copy images from the camera and WhatsApp to the folder synchronized with my desktop, and so on.
+To sync the folders between those devices I use **[syncthing](https://syncthing.net/)**, wich I previously recommended.

 ## Utilization
 The executable will run indefinitely, so it's more apropriate to make it run in background.
 You can program its initialization using some tool of your distribution or desktop environment or use crontab.